Shimson Kleuger

-Shimson Kleuger (also Szymon Klieger or Szymon Klüger) (19 January 1925 – 26 May 2000) was a Polish Holocaust survivor and the last openly Jewish person to live in the town of Oświęcim, Poland, (Auschwitz) from 1962 until his death in 2000.
+Shimson Kleuger (also Szymon Klieger or Szymon Klüger; 19 January 1925 – 26 May 2000) was a Polish Holocaust survivor and the last openly Jewish person to live in the town of Oświęcim, Poland, (Auschwitz) from 1962 until his death in 2000.
 Although Oświęcim had a Jewish community making up over half the town with 8,000 people before 1939, all other known Jewish residents, including the rest of Kleuger's family, had either fled in the large-scale exodus shortly before the occupation of Poland by Nazi Germany during World War II or were deported to concentration camps by Nazi authorities.
 Of the few survivors, Kluger was the only Jewish resident to return to Oświęcim, for which he became known as "The Last Jew in Auschwitz".
 This was especially prominent due to the nearby presence of the infamous Auschwitz concentration camp.

 Early life

 Childhood and family

-Kleuger came from a Hasidic Jewish family who lived in Oświęcim.
+Kleuger was born on 19 January 1925 in Oświęcim.
+He came from a Hasidic Jewish family.
 Not much is known about his life.
 The family had a small house which was adjacent to the Oświęcim Synagogue.
 The house originally belonged to Shimson's maternal grandfather, Bernard Teichman and his daughter, Frymet.
 They bought it in 1928.
 Bernard Teichman was in the dry-goods trade in Oświęcim.
 He also owned a second hand goods shop in Bytom.
 Shimson's father, Symcha, was a melamed, or religious teacher – one of the eight religious teachers in Oświęcim.

 World War II

 In 1939, when the World War II broke out, Szymon was 14 years old.
-He witnessed the gradual liquidation of the Jewish community in Oświęcim and probably saw the Nazis set fire to and destroy the Great Synagogue in September of 1939.
+He witnessed the gradual liquidation of the Jewish community in Oświęcim and probably saw the Nazis set fire to and destroy the Great Synagogue in September 1939.
 In 1941, probably together with part of his family, he ended up in the ghetto in Będzin (Bendsburg).
 During the liquidation of the ghetto, he was first sent to the Blechhammer camp (Auschwitz-Birkenau sub-camp in Kędzierzyn-Koźle), and then to the Buchenwald and Gross Rosen camps.
 His KZ number was 179539.

-Although it is not known where he was interned, the rabbi that prepared him for burial confirmed that he had a number used for identification of inmates in German concentration camps on his arm:
+Although it is not known where he was interned, the rabbi who prepared him for burial confirmed that he had a number used for identification of inmates in German concentration camps on his arm:

+As he worked in an Auschwitz sub-camp and Auschwitz was the only Nazi Concentration Camp to use tattoos, he had to have been processed through Auschwitz, therefore he was an inmate of the notorious camp.

 Of the nine Kleuger siblings, only three survived the Holocaust, his brother Mojżesz and sister Bronia.
 After his camp was liberated, Shimson Kleuger went to Sweden.
 Mojżesz and Bronia emigrated to the United States.